alphay78/airbnb-clone-project/README.md

 - **Secure Payment Handling**
   Payment transactions will follow secure protocols to protect financial data and ensure compliance with industry standards.

+## CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate testing, building, and deploying code changes.
+They are important for the project because they ensure reliable and consistent deployments, catch errors early, and streamline the development process.

+Tools that could be used for this project include GitHub Actions and Docker.